Moxa Privilege Escalation and OS Command Injection Vulnerabilities in Cellular Routers, Secure Routers, and Network Security Appliances

 Do now

-WORKAROUNDDisable or restrict remote management access (HTTP, HTTPS, SSH) to Moxa devices if not required for operations; use firewall rules to limit access to trusted IP addresses
+WORKAROUNDDisable or restrict remote management protocols (HTTP, HTTPS, SSH, Telnet) on Moxa devices if not actively required for operations; use local console access only

 Schedule — requires maintenance window